spatie/laravel-google-cloud-storage/README.md

 ---

-Google Cloud Storage filesystem driver for Laravel
+Google Cloud Storage filesystem driver for Laravel.

+This started as a fork from [Superbalist/laravel-google-cloud-storage](https://github.com/Superbalist/laravel-google-cloud-storage).
+Changes include:

+- Laravel 8 and PHP 8 only support
+- Merging some long overdue PRs
+- Re-wrote the service provider
+- Basically only the readme is left from the fork :shrug:

 ## Support us